 NewTom VGi CBCT technology works by capturing in a single 18-second scan a series of 360 images and storing them as information in a digital database on a computer hard drive.

 NewTom's software then reconstructs 3D images, including primary reconstruction images in multiple planes, from the captured data, providing the highest quality images possible for use in diagnosis and treatment planning.

 The 150x150mm field of view, coupled with the very small 0.3mm or 0.15mm focal spot of the NewTom VGi means that the highest quality images can be acquired and reconstructed with great accuracy.

 The volume of image data captured is also kept to a minimum.
 This translates into very short image reconstruction times, generally averaging about 90 seconds, and economical disk drive usage, since after the scan and reconstruction are complete, the raw data is no longer necessary and is automatically deleted from the hard drive, saving valuable disk space.

-The NewTom VGi utilizes a flat panel x-ray detector, meaning extremely crisp and sharp images.
-And while bone and tooth structure remain the most important components for diagnosis and treatment planning, the NewTom VGi also provides excellent soft tissue imaging.
+The NewTom VGi utilises a flat panel x-ray detector, meaning extremely crisp and sharp images and while bone and tooth structure remain the most important components for diagnosis and treatment planning, the NewTom VGi also provides excellent soft tissue imaging.

 NewTom Safe Beam Technology

 The NewTom VGi employs Safe Beam technology, which means that it automatically adjusts the radiation dosage according to the patient's age and size.